zchee/neovim-wiki/FAQ.md

 :let $NVIM_TUI_ENABLE_CURSOR_SHAPE=1
 ```

-This enables a narrow cursor in insert-mode, and a wide cursor in normal-mode.
-The environment variable is a temporary measure, and finer-grained control may be supported in the future.
+This makes the cursor a pipe in insert-mode, and a block in normal-mode.
+The environment variable is a temporary measure; finer-grained control may be supported in the future.

-`t_SI` and `t_EI` (which are [non-standard](https://groups.google.com/d/msg/vim_dev/biVcXiYcLRw/zumrjo6gP4oJ)) are ignored, as are most terminal codes.
+The escape sequences `t_SI` and `t_EI` (which are [non-standard](https://groups.google.com/d/msg/vim_dev/biVcXiYcLRw/zumrjo6gP4oJ)) are ignored, as are most terminal codes.

 Note about gnome-terminal 3.6.2 (libvte-2.90-9): https://github.com/neovim/neovim/issues/2537